-Top 5 4th Quarter Trades of ZI - GuruFocus.com
+Top 5 4th Quarter Trades of Zi - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were ZIMMERMANN INVESTMENT MANAGEMENT & PLANNING LLC’s top five trades of the quarter.
+According to GuruFocus data, these were Ziegler Capital Management, LLC’s top five trades of the quarter.

-During the quarter, ZIMMERMANN INVESTMENT MANAGEMENT & PLANNING LLC bought 110,091 shares of NAS:JOET for a total holding of 133,142.
-The trade had a 1.71% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $26.58.
+During the quarter, Ziegler Capital Management, LLC bought 83,129 shares of ARCA:VUG for a total holding of 88,869.
+The trade had a 0.74% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $220.3.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.